Toledo Museum of Art & Glass Pavilion

 Admission to the museum and most exhibits is free, though special exhibitions or events may require purchase of a ticket.

 419-255-8000 or 800-644-6862, www.toledomuseum.org

 The Toledo Zoo is recognized as one of the world’s most complete zoos, and one of the region’s top family destinations.
-It boasts over 6,000 mammals, fish, reptiles, amphibians, birds and invertebrates representing over 750 species, and innovative exhibits also get you up close to many of your favorites.
+It boasts over 6,000 mammals, fish, reptiles, amphibians, birds and invertebrates representing over 750 species.

-The Toledo Zoo is known for being at the forefront of many conservation efforts, working to preserve endangered and threatened species--from butterflies and birds to crocodiles and elephants.
+The Toledo Zoo is known for being at the forefront of many conservation efforts, working to preserve endangered and threatened species--from butterflies and birds to crocodiles, frogs and elephants.
 The zoo participates in dozens of important breeding programs that are helping to ensure a future for some species, and the results of those efforts are on public display.

-The 100-passenger canal boat replica cruises upriver past elegant estates and yacht clubs or down river toward Lake Erie.
+The Sandpiper, a 100-passenger canal boat replica, cruises up the Maumee River past elegant estates and yacht clubs or downriver toward Lake Erie.

 Lunch and dinner cruises, ecological and historical tours and educational field trips are available.
 Special cruises include Discover the River Cruises, Fall Color Cruises, Sunset and City Lights Cruises and Halloween Boat Rides for Kids.